 Educating patients on the benefits when replacing a tooth or securing an appliance is an important part of the treatment planning process.
-We want our patients to play an active role in discussing their oral health needs and cosmetic goals so that the outcome is optimal and long-lasting.
+We want our patients to play an active role in discussing their oral health needs and cosmetic goals so that their dental care is optimal and long-lasting.

 When compared to alternatives such as a dental bridge or removable cosmetic denture, dental implants offer several key benefits for both oral and overall health: